 - They will master techniques and methods of analyses, e.g., public policy analysis, program evaluation, economic and statistical reasoning, that support public management and policy decisions; and

 - Finally, they will be able to apply theories and best practices of ethical, responsible, and accountable leadership for the public good.

 Graduates of the MPA program should be able to:

 - Understand the historic, current, and evolving role of the public sector in shaping public policy, promoting civic negotiation, and advocating for the public good.

-- Apply practical research methods and techniques in information management, economics, public and organizational policy, human resource management, and organizational analysis to support the decisions of public sector professionals.
+- Apply practical research methods and techniques in information management, economic analysis, policy analysis, and organizational and institutional analysis to support the decisions of public sector professionals.

-- Understand the theories and best practices related to public service, including organizational behavior, strategic management, ethical leadership, and respectful engagement with diverse cultures.
+- Understand the theories and best practices related to public service, including strategic management, ethical leadership, and respectful engagement with diverse cultures.

 - Interpret and apply methods of budgeting and control, revenue diversification, financial management, and performance evaluation to achieve financially sustainable and accountable public agencies.

 A sampling of jobs currently held by alumni of the graduate programs in Public Administration and Nonprofit Leadership and Management

 City of Oakdale